esa/LADDS/README.md

 ## Generating and including Constellations
 Satellite constellations (e.g. Starlink, OneWeb) are usually described by a list of orbital shells.
 An orbital shell is described by a 4-tuple with information about `altitude`, `inclination`, `number of planes`, and `number of satellites` per plane.
-We provide a notebook `notebooks/ConstellationGeneration/ConstellationGeneration.ipynb` that can be used to generate constellation data from orbital shell parameters.
+We provide a notebook [`notebooks/ConstellationGeneration/ConstellationGeneration.ipynb`](notebooks/ConstellationGeneration/ConstellationGeneration.ipynb) that can be used

-### Generating a constellation (quick guide):
-* Initialize the constellation by executing the first cell and providing metadata in the second cell (1)
-* Create a shell by providing the 4 shell arguments, and further parameters (extra params) if necessary (2.1).
-Store the temporary shell data by executing the cell (2.2)
-* Turn satellites into position and velocity vectors by executing cell (3)
-* Write the files by executing cell (4) and save them by executing cell (5)

-A more detailed guide is included in the notebook.

-### Including the constellation data in simulation (`io` section):

-* In the configuration file for the simulation, include the constellation(s) by defining `constellationList` and assigning the constellation name(s); Syntax:
-{name;}name ; e.g. Astra;Starlink;OneWeb
-* `constellationFrequency` (=interval for constellation insertion)
-* `constellationCutoff` (satellites are inserted with a delay, if there is an object within this range)
-* `altitudeSpread` ([km] ~99.74% of satellites with normally distributed altitude deviate by less than this value from the mean altitude [altitudeSpread = 3*sigma])

-### How constellation satellites are inserted to the simulation
+### How constellation satellites are inserted into the simulation

 The insertion of a constellation takes as long as specified by the `duration` parameter in the respective .yaml file.
 The time it takes to insert one shell of a constellation depends on the percentage of satellites the shell contributes to the constellation.
 Satellites of each orbital shell are inserted plane by plane and linearly over time.

+### Including the constellation data in simulation (`io` section):

+In the configuration file for the simulation, include the constellation(s) by defining the following fields:
+*  `constellationList`: Semicolon (`;`) separated list of constellation names.
+E.g. `Astra;Starlink;OneWeb`
+* `constellationFrequency`: Number of timesteps between constellation insertions.
+* `constellationCutoff`: Satellites are inserted with a delay, if there is an object within this range.
+* `altitudeSpread`: `[km]` Three times the standard deviation of the normal distribution describing the imprecision of orbital insertion. ~99.74% of satellites deviate by less than this value from the mean altitude.

 ## Output